jac307/MediaArtTutorials/MEDIAART2B06/Presentations/Presentations.md

 ## Enrolment Process

 1. Choose a **week** and **role** (Context Crew or Conversation Crew)
-2. Sign up using this [enrolment spreadsheet]([link](https://mcmasteru365-my.sharepoint.com/:x:/g/personal/rodrij28_mcmaster_ca/IQAxUMErTFp7SaeJ3i0ykGQLARV6gpqYBKrVjYYLwBxzTzs?e=gGeQZh))
+2. Sign up using this <a href="https://mcmasteru365-my.sharepoint.com/:x:/g/personal/rodrij28_mcmaster_ca/IQAxUMErTFp7SaeJ3i0ykGQLARV6gpqYBKrVjYYLwBxzTzs?e=gGeQZh" target="_blank" rel="noopener noreferrer">enrolment spreadsheet</a>
-3. Check the materials for the selected week: <a href="#materials">List of Readings and Artists/Artworks per Week</a>
+6. Check the materials for the selected week: <a href="#materials">List of Readings and Artists/Artworks per Week</a>

 ---